MicrosoftDocs/win32-pr.de-de/desktop-src/wia/-wia-iwiadispatchitem-pictureheight.md

 ## <a name="property-value"></a>Eigenschaftswert

-Eine Variable, die die Höhe empfängt.
+Variable, die die Höhe empfängt.

 ## <a name="requirements"></a>Anforderungen